Sameer-akhtar12/Pet_grooming/README.md

-pet grooming is the first page
+petGrooming.html is the first page